NVlabs/condensa/README.md

 ## Getting Started

-The [MNIST LeNet5 Notebook](https://github.com/NVlabs/condensa/blob/master/notebooks/LeNet5.ipynb) contains a simple step-by-step walkthrough of compressing a pre-trained model using Condensa.
-Check out the `examples/` folder for additional, more complex examples of using Condensa.
+The [VGG-16 Notebook](https://github.com/NVlabs/condensa/blob/master/notebooks/VGG.ipynb) contains a simple step-by-step walkthrough of compressing a pre-trained model using Condensa.
+Check out the [`examples` folder](https://github.com/NVlabs/condensa/tree/master/examples/cifar) for additional, more complex examples of using Condensa (**note**: some examples require the `torchvision` package to be installed).

 ## Documentation

 Documentation is available [here](https://nvlabs.github.io/condensa/).
-We'll soon be releasing a paper with a detailed description of Condensa's motivation, features, and performance results.
+Please also check out the [Condensa paper]() for a detailed description of Condensa's motivation, features, and performance results.

 ## Contributing